vuejs/governance/Vue-2.0-Beta-Starter-Resources.md

 ## Supporting Libraries

-The main support libraries are vue-router, a router for vue components and vuex, a reactive flux implementation with single-state-tree store.
+The main support libraries are [vue-router](https://github.com/vuejs/vue-router), a router for vue components and [vuex](https://github.com/vuejs/vuex), a reactive flux implementation with single-state-tree store.

 ###  Vue-Router

-[vue-router](https://github.com/vuejs/vue-router) is the offical routing library for Vue, and there is a preview release that supports Vue 2.0 and comes with several improvements and an overhauled API.
+[vue-router](https://github.com/vuejs/vue-router) is the official routing library for Vue, and there is a preview release that supports Vue 2.0 and comes with several improvements and an overhauled API.

 Check the Changelogs on the releases page from v.2.0.0-beta.1 onwards to get up to speed with the new API.